sheldonh/certmeister/README.md

 This allows us the convenience of Puppet's autosign feature, without the horrendous security implications.

-This repository currently builds three gems:
+This repository currently builds two gems:

 * _certmeister_ - the CA, some off-the-shelf policy modules and an in-memory cert store
-* _certmeister-redis_ - a redis-backed store
 * _certmeister-rack_ - a rack application to provide an HTTP interface to the CA

 An example, using redis and rack and enforcing Hetzner PTY Ltd's policy, is available in [contrib/config.ru](contrib/config.ru).